eSolutionsTech/kubelake-bdw-2024/docs/exercises/3-Visualisation/workshop.md

 After running the aggregation or a query, switch the result to visualizations using Zeppelin's built-in tools (z.show) You can select from pie charts, bar charts, scatter plots, etc.

-Example for Chart Visualization:

 After performing the aggregation:
 Click on Bar Chart, Line Chart, or Pie Chart options on the Zeppelin result window.
-Select the columns you want to visualize (e.g., group by and sum column).
-Adjust chart settings as needed.

 Let's visualise stock Price over Time (as a bar chart)